MerginMaps/docs/src/dev/integration.md

 # Integrate Mergin Maps
 [[toc]]

-<MainPlatformName /> is an open platform that aims to be developer friendly and it has been designed to allow easy integration with other software.
+<MainPlatformNameLink /> is an open platform that aims to be developer friendly and it has been designed to allow easy integration with other software.

 ## Python client module
-The Python client module is the easiest way to programmatically use <MainPlatformName />.
+The Python client module is the easiest way to programmatically use <MainPlatformNameLink />.
 You can use Python API or a command-line tool to easily work with <MainPlatformName /> projects, such as to get project status, push and pull changes, or to download, create and delete projects.

 The <GitHubRepo id="MerginMaps/mergin-py-client" /> repository contains the source code of the Python client module and more information on how to use it.